 Will my nipples hurt?

 After a breast augmentation, some women experience nipple pain or burning.
 This is commonly due to the stretching of the nerves as the implant has been placed.
 In more severe cases, numbness, bruising, or tingling may occur as the as the nerves repair.
-Most women find that BOTOX can relieve these symptoms, however they often go away soon after the surgery.
+Most women find that cosmetic injections can relieve these symptoms, however they often go away soon after the surgery.